-PRDOH shall make available via its website, call centers and intake centers guidance on how to individuals or impacted parties may submit a discrimination complaint to PRDOH and HUD FHEO via phone call, letter, email, or form submission.
+PRDOH shall make available via its website, call centers and intake centers guidance on how individuals, or impacted parties, may submit a discrimination complaint to PRDOH and HUD FHEO via phone call, letter, email, or form submission.
 For more information regarding this topic, see the section below on Discrimination Complaints.

-Any PRDOH marketing and advertising for housing will comply with fair housing laws and requirements.
+Any PRDOH subrecipients, contractors and other program partners, marketing, and advertisements for housing, will comply with fair housing laws and requirements.
 Further, the Equal Housing Opportunity logo, slogan, or statement will be prominently displayed in all offices in which sale or rental activity takes place.
 Project sites will include signs that prominently display the Equal Housing Opportunity logo, slogan, or statement.
 The Equal Housing Opportunity logo, slogan, and statement are available in Appendix 3.